pete-the-programmer/FCards/_chapters/ch21-winning.md

               //  and the piped value as the second input
 ```

+### Tidying up

+I'm going to move some of the extensions we added to make the rules work into the `Cards` module, such as `IsRed/Black` and the type extensions that
+got us a number etc.  I'm doing this because in my mind they feel like common "Card" things, rather than something particular to do with Solitaire.

+The other thing I'm going to tidy up is the special codes for printing in colour.
+This is specific to printing on a terminal, so I will move this work into `printing.fs` as a function that transforms a printed card into a coloured, printed card.

 ### Celebration

 How would you change the code to celebrate the player's success.
 A message on the playing surface / fireworks / even an animation!